RULEBOOK

 -

 10.3a.
 First Offense: Drive will be given an EOL and serve a green flag pass through penalty for the start of the next race.
+Must cross S/F line before you take the pass through penalty.

 -